IF Function

 Kyle Stott

-Kyle has worked professionally with Microsoft Excel for almost a decade and has been consulting on and teaching best practices in Microsoft Excel for several years.
+Kyle has worked professionally with Microsoft Excel for over a decade and has been consulting on and teaching best practices in Microsoft Excel to over 400 companies across 30+ countries.

 Want to learn more?